-A practical impact of the Wandry case is that before that case, agents would just give a very simple short one sentence response to formula clauses- "We don't' respect formulas."
-That is no longer the case (although there are anecdotal indications that some agents say they cannot take a defined value clause into consideration at the agent level, but it could be considered at Appeals).
+A practical impact of the Wandry case is that before that case, estate and gift tax examiners would just give a very simple short one sentence response to formula clauses: "We don't' respect formulas."
+That is no longer the case (although there are anecdotal indications that some examiners say they cannot take a defined value clause into consideration at the examiner level, but it could be considered at Appeals).

 There were likely a number of Wandry transfers made in late 2012.
 Gift tax returns for many of them were likely filed in the late summer-early fall of 2013, and gift tax audits will begin emerging regarding those transfers later this year.
+(Bruce Stone reports that a number of estate and gift tax examiners are being detailed to go to Cincinnati to go through the flood of gift tax returns that were filed for 2012.)